-According to the police department crime log, a hate crime was reported on April 6 in relation to a March 31 incident on Bobcat Trail.
+According to , a hate crime was reported on April 6 in relation to a March 31 incident on Bobcat Trail.
 The investigation remains active, according to the crime log.

 A timely university alert sent to students confirmed the incident.